 Development of the water that we own, have rights to use, or may seek to acquire, will require substantial capital investments.
 We anticipate that capital required for the development of the water and wastewater systems will be financed through the sale of water taps to developers and water delivery charges to users.
-A water tap charge refers to a charge we impose to fund construction of "Wholesale Facilities" ("Wholesale Facilities" are further defined in our 2006 Annual Report on Form 10-K) and permit access to our water delivery system (e.g., a single-family home's tap into our water system), and a water service charge refers to a water customer's monthly water bill, generally charged per 1,000 gallons of water delivered to the customer.
+A water tap charge refers to a charge we impose to fund construction of "Wholesale Facilities" ("Wholesale Facilities" are further defined in our 2006 Annual Report on Form 10-K/A) and permit access to our water delivery system (e.g., a single-family home's tap into our water system), and a water service charge refers to a water customer's monthly water bill, generally charged per 1,000 gallons of water delivered to the customer.
 We anticipate tap fees will be sufficient to generate funds with which we can design and construct the necessary Wholesale Facilities.
 However, once we receive tap fees from a developer, we are contractually obligated to construct the Wholesale Facilities for the taps paid for, even if our costs are not covered by the fees we receive.
 We can not assure you that these sources of cash will be sufficient to cover all our capital costs.

 On August 31, 2006, we finalized the Arkansas River Agreement whereby we purchased approximately 60,000 acre-feet of Arkansas River water, real property and certain other related assets.
-As consideration for these assets, in addition to other consideration, we agreed to pay HP A&M 10% of our tap fees received on the sale of the next 40,000 water taps.
-We can not reasonably estimate how much will ultimately be paid to HP A&M but expect it to be in excess of \$60 million.
-Tap participation payments are not payable to HP A&M until we receive tap fees.
-The recorded liability on our balance sheet is a non-interest bearing liability and is more fully described in the Critical Accounting Policies - Tap Participation Fee section below.
+Pursuant to the Arkansas River Agreement we agreed to pay HP A&M 10% of our tap fees received on the sale of the next 40,000 water taps.
+As of November 30, 2006, we have estimated the value of the Tap Participation Fees payable to HP A&M at approximately \$46.8 million based on a discounted cash flow valuation analysis.
+The actual amount to be paid could exceed our estimates.
+See "Note 3 - Water, Water Systems and Service Agreements" in the accompanying financial statements.
+Tap participation payments are not payable to HP A&M until we receive water tap fees.

 We are obligated to pay the FLCC water assessment charges which are the charges assessed to the FLCC shareholders for the upkeep and maintenance of the Fort Lyon Canal.
-Based on historical information obtained from HP A&M and based on our first payment, we anticipate paying water assessment charges of approximately \$265,000 annually.
+Based on historical information obtained from

+HP A&M and based on our first payment, we anticipate paying water assessment charges of approximately \$265,000 annually.

 On August 3, 2005, we entered into the County Agreement to provide water service to the Arapahoe County Fairgrounds.
-Pursuant to the County Agreement, funding of

-\$1.25 million for the construction of "Special Facilities" will come from the County and will be provided as follows: (i) an initial payment of \$397,000 (received in August 2005), and (ii) \$848,000 paid over ten years, which includes interest at 6%, which based on currently scheduled payments will result in us receiving \$286,000 in interest.
+Pursuant to the County Agreement, funding of \$1.25 million for the construction of "Special Facilities" will come from the County and will be provided as follows: (i) an initial payment of \$397,000 (received in August 2005), and (ii) \$848,000 paid over ten years, which includes interest at 6%, which based on currently scheduled payments will result in us receiving \$286,000 in interest.
 Upon the delivery of a water rights warranty deed by the County to us for approximately 336 acre-feet of groundwater, the amount payable over ten years will be reduced by approximately \$240,000, which is the value of groundwater.